The official blog of the Lung Institute.

 Another major difference is what causes the diseases.
 COPD is primarily caused by smoking cigarettes over a long period of time.
 This is not to infer that you cannot get COPD if you don’t smoke.
 COPD can also be caused by pollution and a genetic disorder called Alpha-1-antitrypsin.
 However, the vast majority of COPD sufferers develop the disease due to smoking.

 ILD is commonly idiopathic, meaning the cause is unknown.
-The ILD cases with known causes are typically linked to bronchiolar disorders, drug side-effects and environmental factors or is related to an autoimmune disorder that has already developed in the patient.
+The ILD cases with known causes are typically linked to bronchiolar disorders, drug side-effects and environmental factors or is related to certain autoimmune disorders that have already developed in the patient.

 Treatment for COPD and ILD